psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the not shared / exclusive joint reserve assignation outputs.
 * Corrected a bug in the power inflection constraint of thermal units.
 * Corrected a bug in the hydro capacity margin output.
+* Corrected a bug in the bus configuration CSV import/export tool.

 # Version 5.26